What is corrupt conduct?

 - a public official improperly uses, or tries to improperly use, the knowledge, power or resources of their position for personal gain or the advantage of others

-- a member of the public influences, or tries to influence, a public official to use his or her position in a way that is dishonest, biased or breaches public trust.
+- a member of the public influences, or tries to influence, a public official to use his or her position in a way that affects the probity of the public official's exercise of functions

 Some examples of corrupt conduct are: